rabbitmq/mnevis/README.md

 More docs?

 There is a tutorial jepsen test which needs more scenarios https://github.com/hairyhum/jepsen.ramnesia

+There is a demo rabbitmq integration in the `ramnesia-experimental` branch

 More unit tests are needed for the context module.